SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Simulation Results

-Next, based on the above SDOAnet parameters, the estimated spatial spectrum is shown in Fig.~\ref{spectrum} for the DOA estimation and is also compared with the following existing methods: \begin{itemize} \item \textbf{MUSIC method~\cite{liao_music_2016}:} In the traditional MUSIC method, multiple snapshots are used to estimate the covariance matrix, which is used to obtain the DOA based on the eigenvalue decomposition.
-For a fair comparison, we use the MUSIC algorithm with only snapshot proposed in~\cite{liao_music_2016}, where uses both a Hankel data matrix and the Vandermonde decomposition in the MUSIC method; \item \textbf{ANM method~\cite{govinda_raj_single_2019,wei_gridless_2020,zai_yang_enhancing_2016}:} The ANM-based methods have been proposed for the DOA estimation and can exploit the target's sparsity in the spatial domain.
-Unlike the current CS-based methods discretizing the spatial domain into grids and using a dictionary matrix for the sparse reconstruction~\cite{z_yang_orthonormal_2011,z_tan_joint_2014,g_yu_statistical_2011}, the ANM method estimates the DOA in the continuous domain.
-It can solve the \emph{off-grid} problem caused by the discrete methods. \item \textbf{FFT method:} The FFT method is widely used in practical systems with low computational complexity.
-However, the resolution of the FFT method is unsatisfactory but robust to the imperfect array; \item \textbf{OMP method~\cite{aghababaiyan_high-precision_2020,lin_single_2021,chen_source_2019}:} The orthogonal matching pursuit (OMP) method is a CS-based method using the discretized spatial angles, and has relatively low computational complexity.
-Hence, it has been widely used in sparse reconstruction problems. \end{itemize} As shown in Fig.~\ref{spectrum}, the spatial spectrum estimated by the proposed SDOAnet has better performance than the MUSIC, ANM, FFT, and OMP methods.
+Next, based on the above SDOA-Net parameters, the estimated spatial spectrum is shown in Fig.~\ref{spectrum} for the DOA estimation and is also compared with the following existing methods: \begin{itemize} \item \textbf{MUSIC method~\cite{liao_music_2016}:} The conventional MUSIC method estimates the covariance matrix based on multiple snapshots and employs eigenvalue decomposition to estimate DOA.
+To make a fair comparison, we adopt the snapshot-based MUSIC algorithm proposed in~\cite{liao_music_2016} that utilizes a Hankel data matrix and Vandermonde decomposition in the MUSIC method. \item \textbf{ANM method~\cite{govinda_raj_single_2019,wei_gridless_2020,zai_yang_enhancing_2016}:} ANM-based methods have been introduced for DOA estimation, which can take advantage of the sparsity of the targets in the spatial domain.
+In contrast to current CS-based methods, which involve discretizing the spatial domain into grids and using a dictionary matrix for sparse reconstruction, such as those proposed in~\cite{z_yang_orthonormal_2011,z_tan_joint_2014,g_yu_statistical_2011}, ANM methods estimate DOA in the continuous domain.
+This approach can overcome the \emph{off-grid} problem caused by discrete methods.

+\item \textbf{FFT method:} The FFT method is widely used in practical systems with low computational complexity.
+However, the resolution of the FFT method is unsatisfactory but robust to the imperfect array; \item \textbf{OMP method~\cite{aghababaiyan_high-precision_2020,lin_single_2021,chen_source_2019}:} The orthogonal matching pursuit (OMP) method is a CS-based method using the discretized spatial angles and has relatively low computational complexity.
+Hence, it has been widely used in sparse reconstruction problems. \end{itemize} As shown in Fig.~\ref{spectrum}, the spatial spectrum estimated by the proposed SDOA-Net performs better than the MUSIC, ANM, FFT and OMP methods.
 Additionally, the proposed method is based on the convolution network and has low computational complexity than the ANM and MUSIC methods.
-Therefore, the proposed SDOAnet is efficient in the DOA estimation problem.
+The computational complexity of the proposed network is $\mathcal{O}(N^2)$, and the computational complexities of ANM and MUSIC are $\mathcal{O}((N+1)^{6.5})$ and $\mathcal{O}(N^3)$, respectively.
+Therefore, the proposed SDOA-Net is efficient in the DOA estimation problem.